TripAdvisor

 Dinner menus include delicious Momos (dumplings), a variety of Thukpa (noodle soup), Dahl and Bhat (Nepalese local dish), Tibetan bread and chapatti, Macroni, Spaghetti, Sherpa Stew, a variety of soups, steaks, potatoes items, Sandwiches, Pizza, rice with curry, spring rolls, Raman soups, burgers and Pizza, yak steak, desserts items, hot and cold drinks.

-Accommodation Facilities on Three Passes Trek
+Accommodation Facilities on Everest Three Passes Trek

 Tea houses are used as accommodations on the mountain.
 The rooms usually include just two or three single beds, as well as pleasant and warm blankets, pillows, comfy mattresses, adjacent bathrooms (not always), and great views.
 For lone female trekkers, however, a single private room will be given at no additional cost during the journey.
 Throughout the trip, we will guarantee that you are accommodated in the best possible tea houses with Spectacular Mountain and scenery views.

-Three Passes Trek Difficulty Level
+Everest Three Passes Trek Difficulty Level

 As it incorporates an adventurous walk via the three high passes of the region, Kongma La, Cho La, and Renjo La, which stand over 5000 meters above sea level, the trekking routes of the Three Passes Trek are more difficult than those of other treks like Everest Base Camp and many others.